 Lemon Blueberry Scones

-If you have ever had a dry crumbly scone, this is the recipe to change your mind about what a scone should really taste like!
+If you have ever had a dry, crumbly scone, this is the recipe to change your mind about what a scone should really taste like!ย

 • Just mix the dough, cut the scones, and place them on a baking tray.
+Cover loosely with foil.

 • Then keep them in the fridge until you are ready to serve, pop them in the oven, and bake!

-Once you get the technique down, try my Strawberry Scone Recipe, or in the fall try my Pumpkin Scone Recipe with Chai Glaze
+• Once you get the technique down, try my Strawberry Scone Recipe, or in the fall, try my Pumpkin Scone Recipe with Chai Glaze

-Watch My Demo of this Recipe Below!
+Watch My Video Demo Below

 Why Hand Mixing is Best!